nozzlegear/react-win-dialog/README.md

 ## Styling

-By default, the dialog's buttons will be completely unstyled.
-It's recommended that you use the `forms.css` file from the `utilities.styl` NPM package to get the button and input controls shown in the screenshot above.

-If you'd like to style the buttons yourself, just use the following CSS rules:
+If you'd like to style the modal buttons yourself, just use the following CSS rules:

 ```css
 .react-win-dialog-overlay {